Capstone-A14/bt-gateway/README.md

 # Bluetooth Gateway
-The bluetooth to mqtt gateway for CapstoneA14 project.
+The Bluetooth gateway for CapstoneA14 project.
+This gateway works by consuming data from the sensor transmitted using Bluetooth protocol and then re-transmits it using MQTT protocol.
 Developed using AWS M5Stack Core2 board and PlatformIO framework

 ## How to run this code
 ### Run the mqtt server and node-red